seanbreckenridge/browserexport/README.md

 This currently supports:

 - Firefox (and Waterfox)
-- Chrome (and Chromium, Brave)
+- Chrome (and Chromium, Brave, Vivaldi)
 - Safari
 - Palemoon

-This might be able to extract visits from other Firefox/Chrome-based databases, but it doesn't know how to locate them to `save` them
+This might be able to extract visits from other Firefox/Chromium-based databases, but it doesn't know how to locate them to `save` them

 ## Install